Not only Beirut: 11 terrible human-induced disasters

 In streams of mud, stones, and water, people died from 1900 to 2500 (some sources say there are thousands of 3 victims).

-Thanks to the exceptionally timely assistance of rescuers and especially residents of the Indian fishing village, most of the passengers and crew - a total of 99 people - were rescued.
+Thanks to the extremely timely assistance of the rescuers and especially the residents of the Indian fishing village, most of the passengers and crew (a total of 99 people) were saved.